Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Potential lack of lower semicontinuity of constraint maps

 \section{Potential lack of lower semicontinuity of constraint maps}

-In this section we show for convex games that lower semicontinuity of the constraint maps is not needed for equilibrium existence once additional geometric structure is available.
-This allows us to cover games with significantly more complex and heterogeneous constraints, such as generalized PDE-constrained games where each player’s state equation depends on forecasts of incomplete or partially available information, only.
+For convex games we show next that lower semicontinuity of the constraint maps is not needed for equilibrium existence once additional geometric structure is available.
+This allows us to cover games with significantly more complex and heterogeneous constraints, such as generalized PDE-constrained games where each player’s state equation depends on forecasts of incomplete or partially available information.

 \begin{definition} Let $X$ be a nonempty subset of a topological vector space $L$.
 We say that a set valued map $F: X \to 2^L$ is graph-convex if its graph is convex. \end{definition}